lotusnprod/lotus-manuscript/manuscript.md

 The full-text queries with explanations are included in [SI-3](#si-3-wikidata-sparql-queries).

-Table: Potential questions about referenced structure-organism relationships and the corresponding Wikidata SPARQL query that provides an answer.{#tbl:queries}
+Table: Potential questions about referenced structure-organism relationships and the corresponding Wikidata SPARQL query that provides an answer. {#tbl:queries}

 | Question | Wikidata SPARQL query |
 |:------------------------:|:-------------:|